Zereth616/bcc-train/README.md

 - Press `U` to access train inventory
 - Cruise control will disengage if conductor leaves engine seat
 - Buy a train from a station, spawn it and have fun!
+- Add any train hash in the client.lua to use just make sure the modelhash corresponds to the one in the trains config

 ## Api
 ### Check if train spawned!
 (Server Side Use only)